What is a Scrub?

 Exfoliation is the process of removing surface dry skin cells.
 The skin of a person naturally undergoes this process to reveal healthy younger looking surface skin.
 As discussed above, when a person matures, this exfoliation process slows down, unfortunately the accumulation of dry dead surface skin speeds up, especially if you have a certain skin type and the type of work you do often exposes you to dirt and other pollutants.
-A person uses a scrub to help his skin in the process of rejuvenation and renewal.
+A person uses a facial scrub to help his skin in the process of rejuvenation and renewal.
 The scrub will physically get rid of the stubborn dead surface skin.
 Exfoliate the skin by using chemical or acid exfoliants, apply and leave it on the skin to dissolved dirt and grime, together with the dry dead surface skin.
-A combination of chemical exfoliation and physical exfoliation using a scrub is recommended to have a better result.
+A combination of chemical exfoliation and physical exfoliation using a facial scrub is recommended to have a better result.

 Is scrubbing safe if you have skin problems?